frankiesanjana/bake-it-better/README.md

 - Set up your plan:
     - Give your plan a Name (usually the name of the project)
     - Select the Tiny Turtle (Free) plan
-    - You can leave the Tags field blank
+    - The Tags field can be left blank

 <img src="docs/readme-images/build-and-deployment/set-up-plan.png" alt="Image showing Set Up Plan screen">